 2. Check your Mac for malware

 Another fix to try is to check your Mac for malware, as MacBook cursor jumping around may be a tell-tale sign that your computer is infected.
-There are many antimalware tools out there, but we recommend an Apple-notarized app CleanMyMac X because it is absolutely safe to use.
+There are many antimalware tools out there, but we recommend an Apple-notarized app CleanMyMac because it is absolutely safe to use.
 More than that, its malware database is constantly updated to detect the most recent viruses, adware, spyware, stalkerware, and other forms of threats.

 To run the scan, follow these steps:

-1. Install CleanMyMac X (free download here).
+1. Install CleanMyMac (free download here).

-2. Select the Malware Removal tab.
+2. Select the Protection tab.

 3. Click Scan.